earthly/website/blog/_posts/2023-04-09-python-data-classes.md

 ## How to Create Data Classes in Python

 Now let's rewrite the `Student` class as a data class (and see if it'll make things easier for us!).
+You may delete all the existing code in main.py.

 To create a data class, you can use the `@dataclass` decorator from Python's built-in `dataclasses` module.
-You can specify the name of the class and list the fields along with their type annotations:
+You can specify the name of the class and list the fields along with their type annotations as shown:

 ~~~{.python caption="main.py"}
 from dataclasses import dataclass